Nintendo DS: Media specifications

 Nintendo DS games use a proprietary solid state mask ROM in their game cards.
 The mask ROM chips are manufactured by Macronix and have an access time of 150 ns.
 Cards range from 8 to 512 MiB (64 Mibit to 4 Gibit) in size (although data on the maximum capacity has not been released).
 Larger cards have a 25% slower data transfer rate than more common smaller cards.
 The cards usually have a small amount of flash memory or an EEPROM to save user data such as game progress or high scores.
 The game cards are 35 × 33 × 3.8 mm (about half the width and depth of Game Boy Advance cartridges) and weigh around 1/8 oz.

 Hacking and homebrew

+The R4 cartridge (also known as Revolution for DS) is a popular flash cartridge for the Nintendo DS.
+It allows ROMs and homebrew games to be booted on the DS from a microSD card.

 In South Korea, many video game consumers exploit illegal copies of video games, including those compatible with the DS.
 In 2007, over 500,000 copies of DS games were sold, while the sales of the DS hardware units was 800,000.

 Another modification device called Action Replay, manufactured by the company Datel, is a device which allows the user to input cheat codes that allows it to hack games, granting the player infinite health, power-ups, access to any part of the game, infinite in game currency, the ability to walk through walls, and various other abilities depending on the game and code used.